RESEARCH AND SOUND THEORY SUPPORT THE METHODOLOGY

 Twenty-four participants with mid-stage dementia were presented each of the three worship experiences.
 Observers, trained in the use of Lawton’s Observed Emotion Rating Scale, recorded time in seconds of observable pleasure (defined as smiles and laughter) and alertness (defined as eye contact) with lesson objects or with presenter, during ten-minute presentations.

 The mean scores for both the pleasure and the alertness measures were lowest for the Traditional Ministry Visit (TMV) and highest for the Multi-sensory Ministry Visit-Book (MMV-Book) treatment.
 For TMV, MMV-Objects, and MMV-Book, the means for pleasure were 63.08, 263.12, and 325.08 seconds respectively, and for alertness were 462.50, 557.50, and 587.50 seconds respectively.
-Results were analyzed using Repeated Measures ANOVA and the Scheffé Multiple Comparisons Test.
+Results were analyzed using Repeated Measures ANOVA and the Scheffé Multiple Comparisons Test and found to be statistically significant.
 No effect for either the presentation order or observer was found.

 Women with mid-stage dementia responded considerably more positively to ministry that utilized Montessori-style, multi-sensory techniques.
 The findings suggest that the level of involvement in spiritual worship may be heightened for women in this population by means of ministry experiences that stimulate multiple senses rather than being auditory only.